Nikhil9786/Scene-Segmentation-Using-MovieScenes-Dataset/README.md

 # Scene-Segmentation-Using-MovieScenes-Dataset

-This challenge is a part of Eluvio ML Challenge
 The main aim of this challenge was to predict the probabilities of shot boundaries, in other words also scene boundary.

 ## Data